OmniLayer/spec/README.md

 3. Version 0.2 (previously 1.0) released 7/31/2013 (Version used during the fund-raiser)
 4. Version 0.3 (previously 1.1) released 9/9/2013 (Smart Property + improvements for easier parsing & better escrow fund health)
 5. Version 0.3.5 (previously 1.2) released 11/11/2013 (Added "Pay Dividend" message, spending limits for savings wallets, contract-for-difference bets, and distributed e-commerce messages.
 Also added Zathras' new appendix (description of class B and class C methods of storing Mastercoin data).
-6. Version 0.X released XX Feb 2014 (Specified 5 transactions for initial deployment, added transaction version, New/Update/Cancel for sell offers, …)
+6. Version 0.X released XX Feb 2014 (defined transaction message fields in a separate section, specified 5 transactions for initial deployment, added transaction version, New/Update/Cancel for sell offers, …)

 * Pre-github versions of this document (prior to version 0.3.5 / previously 1.2) can be found at https://sites.google.com/site/2ndbtcwpaper/